 It’s completely normal for people to occasionally experience a restless night.
 What’s not normal is the regularity of tossing and turning, resulting in a sleepless night.
-This is a condition known as insomnia.

 Sleep is an essential aspect of health.
 It is just as important to your body as food, water, and air.
 Sleeping restores our health, gives us energy, and allows us to feel refreshed.
 Sleeping plays a huge role in your immune system’s response.
 There’s a reason why doctors recommend plenty of sleep when you’re sick.
 This is because that’s when your body’s immune system fights the strongest.
 Not getting enough sleep during the night is not only frustrating, but can also be detrimental to your health.

 Senior insomnia is no different from any other type of insomnia.
 It seems that insomnia in seniors is more prevalent because of the aging process.
 Things like hormonal changes, menopause, medications, changes in brain activity, and more all affect senior’s ability to get a good night’s sleep.

 If a senior is depressed, then they’re three times as likely to also have insomnia.
 The more the insomnia takes hold, the more depressing it can be.
 It can end up being a vicious cycle.